Corey Bailey

 Equalization

-original relationship to each other.
-The tone controls on your home stereo can be
+relationship to each other.
+The tone controls on your home stereo can be referred

-referred to as the ‘equalizer’ section.
-Adding or subtracting Treble or Bass is the
+to as the “equalizer” section.
+Adding or subtracting Treble or Bass is the process

-process of equalizing the signal passing through your audio system.
+of equalizing the audio signal that is passing through your audio system.

 With respect to records, it was determined early on that reducing a certain